 The Urban Renewal Agency is seeking the right team of visionaries and community-minded people who have the capacity to bring the Steam Plant into the next phase of its life.
 In May 2018, the Agency released a Request for Qualifications (RFQ) which received four responses.ns a New Window.

 In August, the Agency Board invited a local development team to prepare a full proposal of the Steam Plant.
+The team unveiled their initial concepts in January of 2019.
 Click here to find up-to-date information on the Steam Plant redevelopment.

 As part of the Master Plan for the Downtown Riverfront, a new 3-acre park will be created along the river.
 The City’s Parks and Open Space Division has already begun the process for the design and construction.
 The conceptual design phase is expected to be completed in fall 2018.
 Project permitting and construction documentation will follow, with park construction expected to begin in 2020.
 The goal is to have the riverfront park completed in time for the 2021 World Track and Field Championships.